rbisdorff/Digraph3/docSphinx/tutorial.rst

 Initial and terminal kernels ............................

-In an oriented graph context, the internal stability condition of the kernel concept remains untouched; however, the external stability condition gets indeed split up by *laterality* into two cases:
+In an oriented graph context, the internal stability condition of the kernel concept remains untouched; however, the external stability condition gets indeed split up by the *orientation* into two lateral cases:
      1. A **dominant** stability condition, where each non selected node is dominated by at least one member of the kernel;
      2. An **absorbant** stability condition, where each non selected node is absorbed by at least one member of the kernel.